Posted in 1991

 318 Richmond Street West Floor Plan

-2. A journey up a flight of stairs to the the main floor where bouncers (one frequently brought a dog) greeted you with a pat down, then directed you to the first room.
+2. A journey up a flight of stairs to the main floor where bouncers (one frequently brought a dog) greeted you with a pat down, then directed you to the first room.

 3. The floor here is unique, it’s covered in fish tank gravel that glowed under the black lights.
 There’s a cover charge to the right.
 Admission to Exodus events was $7.